St. Peter's Basilica: Successive plans

-Pope Julius' scheme for the grandest building in Christendom was the subject of a competition for which a number of entries remain intact in the Uffizi Gallery, Florence.
+Pope Julius's scheme for the grandest building in Christendom was the subject of a competition for which a number of entries remain intact in the Uffizi Gallery, Florence.
 It was the design of Donato Bramante that was selected, and for which the foundation stone was laid in 1506.
-This plan was in the form of an enormous Greek Cross with a dome inspired by that of the huge circular Roman temple, the Pantheon.
+This plan was in the form of an enormous Greek cross with a dome inspired by that of the huge circular Roman temple, the Pantheon.
 The main difference between Bramante's design and that of the Pantheon is that where the dome of the Pantheon is supported by a continuous wall, that of the new basilica was to be supported only on four large piers.
 This feature was maintained in the ultimate design.
 Bramante's dome was to be surmounted by a lantern with its own small dome but otherwise very similar in form to the Early Renaissance lantern of Florence Cathedral designed for Brunelleschi's dome by Michelozzo.

 Bramante had envisioned that the central dome would be surrounded by four lower domes at the diagonal axes.
 The equal chancel, nave and transept arms were each to be of two bays ending in an apse.
 At each corner of the building was to stand a tower, so that the overall plan was square, with the apses projecting at the cardinal points.
 Each apse had two large radial buttresses, which squared off its semi-circular shape.

 When Pope Julius died in 1513, Bramante was replaced with Giuliano da Sangallo and Fra Giocondo, who both died in 1515 (Bramante himself having died the previous year).
 Raphael was confirmed as the architect of St. Peter's on 1 August 1514.
 The main change in his plan is the nave of five bays, with a row of complex apsidal chapels off the aisles on either side.
 Raphael's plan for the chancel and transepts made the squareness of the exterior walls more definite by reducing the size of the towers, and the semi-circular apses more clearly defined by encircling each with an ambulatory.